buddyw/dal-young-makers/classes/forklift/checklst.md

    2. Unplug the motor's `A` cable from the top of the brick.
    3. Rotate the `A` plug a different direction and plug it back in.
    4. Press `Run` again to re-test the track.
-   5. Repeat the steps until the fork raises and lowers to the ground and stops.

 11. You can press `Prgm` to switch between different programs (see "Programs" section) and press `Run` to start and stop each one.